 Project TEACH was established as a model program following the recommendations of the Sacramento County Task Force for the Education of Homeless Children in 1990.
 Caring, collaborative partners formed Project TEACH to help meet the challenges of promoting the educational success of children who are experiencing homelessness.

-As a county office of education program, Project TEACH collaborates with school districts and community agencies.
+Project TEACH is a Sacramento County Office of Education (SCOE) program, funded by a California Department of Education (CDE) grant, through the federal McKinney-Vento Homeless Education Assistance Improvements Act of 2001.
+Project TEACH collaborates with school districts and community agencies.
 Public awareness resources are disseminated to agencies and school districts.
 Educational sector representation is provided by Project TEACH at the Continuum of Care.